The Kolmogorov N-width for linear transport: Exact representation and the influence of the data

 \section{The effect of smoothness on the \textit{N}-width}

 So far, we did not use any specific properties of the function $g$ modeling initial and boundary values of the linear transport equation.
-In this section, we shall investigate the influence of the regularity to the decay of the $N$-width.
+In this section, we shall investigate the influence of the regularity \rev{(in the sense of \S\ref{sobolev-spaces})} to the decay of the $N$-width.
 In particular, we use the above exact representation to derive formulae for the decay of the $N$-width.